Michele L. Oliver, Ph.D.

 Provo, Utah

-Raymond is the Founder of the UX Researchers’ Guild.
+Raymond is a Co-founder of the UX Researchers’ Guild.
+His passion is connecting talent with opportunity, which he has fulfilled by starting agencies in Los Angeles, San Francisco, and now the Guild.
 He has a BS in Computer Science from UC Irvine and an MBA from UCLA.

 The UXr Guild